VR6 engine

 The VR6 engine is a six-cylinder engine configuration developed by Volkswagen.
-The name VR6 comes from the combination of German words “verkürzt” and “Reihenmotor” meaning "Shortened" and “inline engine” respectively.
-It was developed specifically for transverse engine installations and FWD (front-wheel drive) vehicles.
-The VR6 is a highly compact engine, thanks to the narrower angle of 10.5 to 15 degrees between cylinder banks, as opposed to the traditional V6 angles ranging from 45 to 90 degrees.
-The compact design is cheaper to manufacture, since only one cylinder head is required for all six cylinders, much like a traditional inline-6 engine.
+The name VR6 comes from the combination of German words “Verkürzt” and “Reihenmotor” meaning “shortened” and “inline engine” respectively.
+It was developed specifically for transverse engine installations and front-wheel drive (FWD) vehicles.
+The VR6 is a highly compact engine, due to the narrower angle of 10.5 to 15 degrees between adjacent cylinders, as opposed to a V6 engine with angles ranging from 45 to 90 degrees.
+The compact design is cheaper to manufacture, since only one cylinder head is required for all six cylinders, much like a regular inline-6 engine.

 Volkswagen Group introduced the first VR6 engine in 1991 and VR6 engines remained in production until late 2024.
 Volkswagen also produced a five-cylinder VR5 engine based on the VR6.